Hotmoka/hotmoka/tutorial/Takamaka.md

 generic blockchain.
 [Tendermint](https://tendermint.com) is a Byzantine-fault tolerant engine for building blockchains, that replicates a finite-state machine on a network of nodes across the world.
+The finite-state machine is oftern referred to as a *Tendermint app*.
-The Hotmoka node that we are going to create is just one such finite-state machine, often referred to as a *Tendermint app*.
+The Hotmoka node that we are going to create is just one such app.
 Since we are going to build over the core of Tendermint, this must be installed on our machine, or experiments will fail.
 Out Hotmoka node works with Tendermint version 0.32.11, that can be downloaded in executable